 Relevance and Uses

-This has been a guide to Dividend Formula.
-Here we discuss how to calculate dividend ratio using its formula along with practical examples and downloadable excel template.
-You can learn more about financial analysis from the following articles –
+This article is a guide to Dividend Formula.
+Here, we discuss the calculation of dividend using dividend formula, examples, and a downloadable Excel template.
+You can learn more about financial analysis from the following articles: –

 - Dividend Reinvestment PlanDividend Reinvestment PlanThe dividend reinvestment plan is the option chosen by the investor to reinvest the amount of cash dividend payable by the company in new shares of the underlying securities on the date of dividend payment.

 - Dividend Declared DefinitionDividend Declared DefinitionDividend declared is that portion of profits earned that the company’s board of directors decides to pay off as dividends to the shareholders of such company in return to the investment done by the shareholders through the purchase of the company’s securities.